 Benefits are awarded to a limited number of family members and that limit varies.
-It is generally between 150% and 180% between the basic benefit.
+It is generally between 150% and 180% of the basic benefit.

 Veteran Burial Benefits

-Burial benefits for a service member's memorial and burial when their death is not connected to military service is $300 and $2000 for a death that is connected to service.
+Burial benefits for a service member's memorial and burial when their death is not connected to military service is $2000 and $300 for a death that is connected to service.